mlakewood/FrontEndLoader/README.md

 There is minimal configuration needed.
 They are

-pref: This is the path where all your templates can be found
+path: This is the path where all your templates can be found

 extension: The extension used by all your templates